 To graduate with such honors, a student must have earned at least 60 credit hours applicable toward the degree in residence at the university or 30 credit hours for an associate degree.
 Graduation with honors will be based on a student’s Total Institutional GPA.
 Honors designators are determined at the time of graduation and may not be applied retroactively.

-The following designations indicate a consistently high level of academic achievement at USC.
+The following designations indicate a consistently high level of academic achievement at South Carolina.